34 Most Common SoapUI Interview Questions and Answers

 • Script Assertion

 Q #24.
-How can assertions be added in SoapUI?
+How can assertions be added to SoapUI?

 Ans.
-Receive a response to a request as you normally would follow the below steps:
+Receive a response to a request as you would normally follow the steps given below:

 • Add Test suite, Test case and Test steps